Winter Weather Math Games

 Snowball Math Crush

 While we were there we made sure to add some homeschooling into our day.
-I brought the kids outside on the patio for some math using snowballs.
+I brought the kids outside on the patio for some math games using snowballs.
 The activity is simple: Make a stack of snowballs, (building the stack is a fun STEM activity) and then place the snowballs on the ground in groups.
-I was working with my youngest son on addition during this game of snowball math crush, so we used groups of 2-5.
+I was working with my youngest son on addition during this math game of snowball, so we used groups of 2-5.

 Painted Snow Tic-Tac-Toe